 You can select the page URL with this function key F6.
 It works in almost all the top browsers.

 - F6 selects the URL in browsers.
-But in File Explorer, you can select different areas with this function key F6 like Navigation panel, disk drives, forward and backward buttons, etc. The Tab button is also used for almost the same purpose.
+But in File Explorer, you can select different areas with this function key F6 like the Navigation panel, disk drives, forward and backward buttons, etc. The Tab button is also used for almost the same purpose.

 - In some keyboards, this key is used to reduce volume.
 Mostly, this feature is available on laptops.